WalletWasabi/WasabiDoc/docs/building-wasabi/FutureOfWasabiWallet.md

 ### CoinJoin

+Even though Wasabi develoers have done a lot of work to optimize WabiSabi CoinJoins privacy and efficiency, the work is still in the beginning.
+For now, WabiSabi is only enabled for testnet clients, which means there is very little incentive for malicious attackers to reveal if they see a problem in the protocol.
+Whenever mainchain CoinJoin release candidate comes out, we will likely see a lot of new testers with a bunch of issues and improvement ideas.

 #### Send in CoinJoins

-Being able to send payments in CoinJoin is a great chain efficiency privacy improvement for the sender.
-Change output could be grinded in to next lower standard denomination, making it very difficult to the recipient to figure out the input that paid him.
+Even when a user has private coins, being able to send payments in CoinJoin is a great chain efficiency and privacy improvement for the sender.
+Change output could be grinded in to next lower standard denomination, making it very difficult to the recipient to figure out anything about the sender.
+GroupSend: [https://github.com/zkSNACKs/Meta/issues/29](https://github.com/zkSNACKs/Meta/issues/29)

 #### Round Interoperability

+Because block size has limits and CoinJoin transaction has weight, we can't just add thousands of participants to a CoinJoin round.
+To enable exponentially groving privacy we need some of the users to remix, making the CoinJoin rounds interconnected, resulting in anonymity set growth somewhere between the scales of addition and multiplication for all the rounds participants.
+If that doesn't happen enough by default, the coordinator has ways to incentivice users by for example, giving fee discounts for remixed inputs.

 ### Wallet

+Wasabi Wallet devs should keep up with the latest changes in other Bitcoin wallets and implement the most important features to Wasabi, while also developing new features.

 #### Simple Send Improvements